Daryell Nowlan: Coaching

-Nowlan has coached teams at the Scotties, Brier, Canadian Juniors, Under 18's and the World juniors.
-Some notable people he has coached include Andrea Crawford, Russ Howard, Charley Thomas, James Grattan and Kim Dolan.
+Nowlan has coached teams at the Scotties, Brier, Canadian Juniors, Under 18's and the World Juniors.
+Notable skips he has coached include Andrea Kelly, Russ Howard, Charley Thomas, James Grattan, Sylvie Quillian and Kim Dolan.

 Personal life

 Nowlan is the Vice president at the Atlantic Canada Opportunities Agency.
 He has two sons, Josh and Jacob who he coached at the 2019 Canadian U18 Curling Championships.